rodrivas78/Ballistic-Challenge/README.md

 Line 10:  Starts the variables and sets the width of the sprites.

 Line 20:  Dimension and load the matrices.
-In the DATA lines we have the coordinates of each barrier / obstacle (sprites2 and sprite3) for each phase, sequentially.
+In the DATA lines we have the coordinates of each barrier / obstacle (sprites2 and sprite3) for each level, sequentially.
 Note: For each level are four values (sprite2 (x, y) / sprite3 (x, y)), which will be stored in the matrices.

 Lines 30 and 40:  Scenario design, positioning of obstacles and active text elements (LEVEL and AMMO).
   Here also are defined: the "acceleration of gravity" (AY = 1), the number of levels (C = 10) and the victory screen of the game.